How did you get into poetry?

 Can I book you to appear at my college/university?

-Can I book you to appear at my K-12 school?
+Can I book you to present at my K-12 school?
+Can you talk about your YA Novel?

 Yes!
-I was a middle school ELA teacher for several years, I write young adult fiction, and I love discussing the writing process with young people.
-You can contact my representation at Booking@projectvoice.co
+I was a middle school ELA teacher for several years, I write young adult fiction, and I love discussing the writing process and literature with young people.
+For more information on how to make this happen, please fill out the form at the Contact & Booking page.

 I'm not part of a school, how can I book you to speak?